Update on garden waste collections

 Some households also have garden waste collections, where we empty one garden waste bin for free.

 Garden waste collection season

-In 2019, we'll be collecting garden waste from the beginning of April to the end of November.
+We collect garden waste each year from the beginning of April to towards the end of November.

 Check your garden waste collection dates via our online waste collection calendar.